The purpose of this procedure is to provide a positive structured process in order to:

 - develop open and effective communication between manager/supervisors and their employee;

-- identify training needs.
+- identify training and learning needs; and

 |Probationary Period:||The probationary period is a defined period of time during which a new employee's performance and conduct are subject to formal assessment.
-The new employee is provided with continuing constructive counselling and support to confirm progress and/or identify difficulties and develop strategies for their resolution.|
+During this probationary period, the employee is provided with continuing constructive counselling and support to confirm progress and/or identify difficulties and develop strategies for their resolution.|

-|Supervisor:||An employee who has designated responsibility for managing and/or overseeing the performance, development and conduct of other employees.|
+|Manager/supervisor or nominee:||An employee who has designated responsibility for managing and/or overseeing the performance, development and conduct of other employees.|

 - research direction and expected research outcomes;